thddbptnsndshs/idioms/tmp-2022-idioms-draft.md

 >[T]he only requirement on idioms is that a chunk of an idiom not receive an interpretation that is inconsistent with its idiomatic interpretation.
 Once this constraint is satisfied, idiom chunks can participate in pronominal anaphora and control in addition to movement.* [@Bruening:2015]

 The subjects of the idiomatic expressions in (--) are all nonsentient NPs *delo* \`business', *atmosfera* \`atmosphere' and *sle ̈zy ̄* \`tears'.
 They are nonsentient both in position 1 in the matrix clause, because the control predicates *resˇit'* \`decide', *zastavit'* \`force', *gotov* \`ready', and *xotet'* \`want' in a subset of contexts do not impose a sentience requirement on their nominal argument, and in the corresponding idioms.
 Position 2 is occupied by PRO in the infinitival clause.
 The constraint is not violated, and the idiomatic interpretations obtain.
 The same constraint rules out idiomatic interpretations with other control verbs such as *ubedit'* \`convince' (), which do impose a particular interpretation on their nominal argument: *ubedit'* \`convince' requires an NP (position 1) capable of being persuaded by arguments.
-Because that interpretation is inconsistent with the interpretation of the inanimate nonsentient delo \`business' in the idiom, the idiomatic reading is unavailable in ().
+Because that interpretation is inconsistent with the interpretation of the inanimate nonsentient delo \`business' in the idiom, the idiomatic reading is unavailable in (@cid6).

-() \*Menedzˇer ubedil delo [ PRO sdvinut'sja s me ̈rtvo ̆ı tocˇki ] manager convinced business move from dead point
+(@cid6) \*Menedzˇer ubedil delo [ PRO sdvinut'sja s me ̈rtvo ̆ı tocˇki ] manager convinced business move from dead point
-Expected: (\`The manager convinced things to get moving.')
+Expected: \`The manager convinced things to get moving.'

 As regards the difference between *xotet'* \`want', *zastavit'* \`force', *resˇit'* and *gotov* \`ready' on the one hand and *ubedit'* \`convince' and its ilk on the other, we propose that, even though they are syntactically identical control predicates, the observed differences come from their lexical semantics/encyclopaedic knowledge.
 What sets control predicates apart from raising and ECM ones, then, is the requirement that they syntactically introduce a nominal argument in the sense of @Kratzer:1996 and @Pylkka ̈nen:2008, while the particular and sometimes highly specific theta-roles are handled by the meaning component, contra @Collins:2021.